lvgl/lvgl/docs/intro/add-lvgl-to-your-project/threading.rst

 Method 2:  Use a MUTEX
 ----------------------
-A MUTEX stands for "MUTually EXclusive" and is a synchronization primative that protects the state of a system resource from being modified or accessed by multiple threads of execution at once.
+A MUTEX stands for "MUTually EXclusive" and is a synchronization primitive that protects the state of a system resource from being modified or accessed by multiple threads of execution at once.
 In other words, it makes data so protected "appear" atomic (all threads using this data "see" it in a consistent state).
 Most OSes